 Water Them Down

 First step: grab a spray bottle.
 The easiest way to shape and mold your baby hairs to your desire is to start with wet strands, but this doesn’t mean you have to do a full shampoo every time you want to style your fine hairs.
-In fact, washing your hair too often can cause dryness, which leads to damage and breakage—not ideal.
+In fact, washing your hair too often may cause dryness, which can lead to damage and breakage—not ideal.
 Just a touch of water will do, so instead reach for a mist bottle filled with plain water and spritz along your hairline to dampen the strands.
 If you don't have a bottle, a good splash works, too.
 Use your fingers to ensure the water is evenly distributed throughout your hairline before moving on with drying them.

 Style With a Blow Dryer